 If all else fails, and you can see one of the above scenarios panning out, just stop.
 Take a breath, time works wonders.
 If you let people mentally process what’s happened, you can reconvene again at a later time.

-It’s only a fricking advert after all, and no-one should be left feeling like a burnt out wreck just for that.
+It’s only a fricking advert after all.
+No-one should be left feeling like a burnt out wreck just for that.